 Uniforms are optional; however, school uniforms contribute toward an environment geared toward learning, and therefore, are recommended even for preschoolers.
 Families are welcomed and encouraged to follow the below guidelines.
-When choosing apparel for your child to wear to school, please dress them in "messable" clothing.
-Sturdy, comfortable, hard-soled shoes, with closed toes are necessary in the classroom and on the playground for safety reasons.
-Please no sandals, clogs, crocs, or heels.
-Velcro shoes help gain independence.
-During the winter months, appropriate outdoor clothing should include snow pants, jackets, boots, hats, and mittens that are easy for your child to put on by him/herself.
+When choosing apparel for your child to wear to school, please dress them in "messable" clothing. sturdy, comfortable, hard soled shoes, with closed toes are necessary in the classroom and on the playground for safety reasons.
+Please no sandals, clogs, crocs or heals.
+Velcro shoes are helpful in gaining independence.
+During the winter mons, appropriate outdoor clothing should include snow pants, jackets, boots, hats, and mittens that are easy for your child to put on by him/herself.
 This is an important learning process for children in our program.
-During boot weather, please remember to pack appropriate shoes for your child to wear in the classroom.
+During boot weather, please remember to pack appropriate shoes for your child to ear in the classroom.